asarfraaz/share2learn/_posts/2021-09-28-str-format.md

 category: Tutorial
 ---

-<h2>Here is the list of complete set of symbols which can be used along with "%"</h2>
+## Here is the list of complete set of symbols which can be used along with "%"

 **%c** character
 ```python